What is a "public record"?

 Where can you get a copy of Oregon’s Public Records Law?

-Oregon Public Records Law addresses fees at ORS 192.440 and exemptions at ORS 192.501 and ORS 192.502.
-Another helpful resource is the Oregon Attorney General Public Records and Meetings Manual.
+Oregon Public Records Law addresses fees at ORS 192.324 and exemptions at ORS 192.445 and ORS 192.455.
+Additional helpful resources are the Oregon Attorney General Public Records and Meetings Manual and the Oregon Public Records Advocate.

 (For UO Employees) What do you do if your office gets a public records request?